How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 Bellinger's reaction: "I threw up my hands like everyone else in the stadium."

 Turner and Taylor have something else in common aside from the Dodgers finding them off the baseball scrap heap.
 Both retooled their swings to focus on hitting the ball in the air more often and rejuvenated their careers in doing so.
 Turner went from backup infielder to All-Star third baseman.
-Taylor started the season in Triple-A with one career home run in the majors, and ended it hitting .288 with 21 home runs.
+Taylor started the season in Triple-A with one career home run in the majors and ended it hitting .288 with 21 home runs.

 "When I was in New York, I was just trying to survive and just take quality at-bats," Turner said.